sangvo235/SmartRecruit/README.md

 ```

 ### 3. Enviroment Variables Configuration
-- Download env.dev file from Google Drive
+- Download env.dev & env.local files from Google Drive
+- Place env.dev in the SmartRecruit/backend directory.
-- Place in the following directory SmartRecruit/backend.
+- Place env.local in the SmartRecruit/frontend directory.
 - Edit the file to include the period at the front of "env.dev" --> ".env.dev" and you will notice the file will be greyed out indicated it is successfully flagged by .gitignore.

 ### 4. Running the Frontend